University of Detroit Mercy (UDM)

 How many hours should I expect to be engaged in the program each week?

-When you’re part of the University of Detroit Mercy’s nurse anesthesia program, your time commitment will average 60-65 hours a week, year round, assuming that two hours of study are required for each class hour.
+Successful completion of the Program requires a substantial time commitment.
+This commitment averages 60 or more hours a week, year round, assuming that two hours of study are needed for each class hour.
 This commitment figure includes time spent in the classroom, in clinical, and in study.
+Throughout the program the student will be scheduled on duty for each of three shift rotations, including weekend experiences.

 All information given on this site about University of Detroit Mercy’s Nurse Anesthetist Program was taken directly from their website.